'You are no longer my mother': A divided America will struggle to heal after Trump era

 She added: “And if Biden wins, I don’t think they will go quietly into the night and accept it.”

-Reporting by Tim Reid in Los Angeles, Gabriella Borter in Raleigh, N.C. and Michael Martina in Detroit; Additional reporting by Elizabeth Culliford in London; Editing by Ross Colvin and Daniel Wallis
+Reporting by Tim Reid in Los Angeles, Gabriella Borter in Raleigh, N.C. and Michael Martina in Detroit; Additional reporting by Elizabeth Culliford in London; Editing by Ross Colvin, Daniel Wallis and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.